AnojanS/RailShooter/README.md

 # RailShooter
 <a href="https://imgflip.com/gif/3064kv"><img src="https://i.imgflip.com/3064kv.gif" width="500" height="250"/></a>

-A 3D game built in Unity (2017.2.0) where users control a spaceship and attempt to dodge and shoot incoming enemies in an intergalactic scene.
+A 3D maze-runner game built in Unity and programmed in C#.
+Users control a spaceship and attempt to dodge and shoot at incoming enemies and obstacles.
 Players use arrow keys to guide spaceship and spacebar to open fire.
-Based on retro game, Starfox.

-Game consists of C# Classes, interactive Unity components (waypoint circuit, timeline, particle system, audio listener, etc), a detailed 2D UI, virtual controls, customised particle effects, player power-ups, etc.

 ## To Build and run